Name: Steph Schmidt

 “I’m like to run some x-rays to get a better idea what your daughter has done to her wrist.”
 Doctor Nurse Dude looked awkwardly at Mrs.

 Perry.
 For the record, there is no way based on looks Doctor-Nurse-Dude should have assumed we were related just because we’re both blonds.
-I have brown eyes!
-She has like these weird gray ones.
+I have brown eyes she has these weird gray ones.

 But I’d be uncomfortable too if I was being stared down with bored disdain from a lady in a houndstooth suit, three inch heels and katana earrings.
 This was as normal as you could get from Mrs. Perry.

 “Uh, did you get my stuff from Coach?”
-I stared at the trunk thinking that was probably a no. The trunk looked tiny.
+I stared at the trunk thinking probably not.
+The trunk looked tiny.